hi-joy-nz/hi-joy-nz.github.io/README.md

   - A fishing command
   - A "who is most likely to" question command
   - A channel slowmode adjustment command
-- JoyBot is hosted on my Raspberry Pi, and is currently used actively in a private server of nearly 50 members
+- JoyBot is hosted on my Raspberry Pi, and is currently used actively in a private server of nearly 50 members with frequent updates
+- JoyBot is made with [discord.py](https://discordpy.readthedocs.io/en/stable/)

 SafeBot (Python)
 - SafeBot was my first attempt to make a multipurpose slash-command based Discord bot, and is far more advanced than JoyBot, with many features such as: